renegade-fi/renegade-contracts/docs/specification.md

 ### Darkpool product invariants

+- The darkpool contract is the sole entrypoint to any methods that may alter the on-chain protocol's state
 - The darkpool can only be initialized during initial deployment or upgrade
-- The logic for wallet state transition validity & global state commitments can only be set during darkpool initialization
+- The logic for wallet state transition validity & global state commitments can only be set by the darkpool contract owner
+- Global parameters can only be set by the darkpool contract owner
+- Any state-mutating methods that can be called by users other than the darkpool contract owner can only be called when the contract is unpaused
 - The darkpool rejects malformed inputs instead of coercing them into an operable form
 - Spent wallets can't be updated in any way, including settling orders they contain
 - Wallets can only be spent by being updated (e.g. modifying orders / fees, depositing / withdrawing), or having one of their orders matched & settled